 Keep Records of Your Harassment

-Report the Harassment to a Governmental Agency
+Report the Sexual Harassment to a Governmental Agency

 If the agency determines your complaint to be valid, and cannot resolve the issue with the offender, then they will issue you something known as a Notice of Right to Sue.
-This document states that the agency has deemed the allegations valid, and that litigation may proceed.
+This document states that the agency has deemed the allegations valid and that litigation may proceed.

 Litigation for Sexual Harassment Injuries

-Types of Claims and Damages
+Types of Sexual Harassment Claims

 Important Things to Know about Sexual Harassment at Work

-Do Not Retaliate or Quit Your Job after Sexual Harassment
+Do Not Retaliate or Quit Your Job After Sexual Harassment